-perform continuous simulation or for a specific interval of time.
+1. Continuous Simulation: User may specify here if they want to perform continuous simulation or for a specific interval of time.
 If switched to "No", the box below can be used to specify the simulation time for which user wants to run the simulation.
 The default value of this switch is "Yes" meaning that the continuous simulation is always performed unless specified.
-2 Simulation Speed: This option allows you to speed up or slow

-1. Continuous Simulation: User may specify here if they want to
+Modifier Degradation

-- 2. Simulation Speed: This option allows you to speed up or slow down the simulation by entering the numerical value in milliseconds. - 3.
-Modifier Degradation: When checked, perform more realistic simulation by allowing the input concentrations to degrade over time. - 4.
-Simulate SBML Event: When checked, simulate the events described in SBML file.
+2. Modifier Degradation: When checked, perform more realistic simulation by allowing the input concentrations to degrade over time.

+3. Simulate SBML Event: When checked, simulate the events described in SBML file.